Writing Tropes That Aren’t For Me

 CW: Sexual Assault.
 One of the tropes I mention references sexual assault in books, but I don’t discuss it in great detail.

-As a voracious reader, I am coming to terms with the types of books I like to read.
+As a voracious reader, I am coming to terms with the types of books I like reading.
 I tend to read more thrillers and romance books than any other genre.
 I have been paying more attention to the types of tropes I have been seeing in the books I have been reading.
-Tropes aren’t always bad, as there are certain tropes that I tend to gravitate to.
-Instead of sharing the best tropes, I wanted to share a few tropes that honestly aren’t for me.
+Tropes aren’t always bad, as there are certain tropes I tend to gravitate to.
+Instead of sharing the best tropes, I wanted to share a few tropes that aren’t for me.

 Thriller & Mystery – Unreliable female protagonist with a drinking problem (Examples include: Girl on a Train, The Woman in the Window)